-ADHD Medications for Adults and Children: Stimulants, Nonstimulants & More
+ADHD or ADD Medications for Adults and Children: Stimulants, Nonstimulants & More

 Vyvanse.
 Ritalin.
 Concerta.
 Adderall.
 Strattera.
 And myriad others.
-The market for ADHD medications is so bloated that finding the right treatment feels impossible and overwhelming at times.
+The number of ADHD medication options is so large that finding the right treatment feels overwhelming at times.
 Here, an ADHD specialist explains the options for adults and children in terms we can all understand.

-ADHD Medications for Adults and Children: Which Are Best?
+ADHD or ADD Medications for Adults and Children: Which Are Best?

-The ADHD medications prescribed to both children and adults are categorized as stimulant — amphetamine or methylphenidate — or non-stimulant.
+The attention deficit hyperactivity disorder (ADHD or ADD) medications prescribed to both children and adults are categorized as stimulant — amphetamine or methylphenidate — or non-stimulant.
 Stimulants are commonly considered the first-line ADHD treatment, with non-stimulants prescribed to those patients who don’t tolerate or see benefits from stimulants.
 The most popular ADHD medications among ADDitude readers include: